bluestrike2/nsdcf.org/content/donate/index.md

   name = "scholarship-quote"
 +++

-Each year, the NSDCF celebrates Norwin's homecoming weekend with its annual [Days of Giving]({{< ref "/news/2020-09-22-days-of-giving" >}}) to raise funds to support Norwin students and programs.

-Through your support, we are able to help make college dreams reality through scholarships, empower Norwin teachers to explore bold new opportunities for their students with Educator Innovation Grants, open the minds of our students to a world of opportunity through STEM education and summer camps, and so much more.
+Through your support, the NSDCF is able to help make college dreams reality through scholarships, empower Norwin teachers to explore bold new opportunities for their students with Educator Innovation Grants, open the minds of our students to a world of opportunity through STEM education and summer camps, and so much more.
+Your donation can have a profound impact on the lives of Norwin students.

+On behalf Norwin students and teachers, the NSDCF thanks you for your continued support.

+&mdash;Dr. Jack Boylan, President, NSDCF